deverac/grafx2-dos/README.md

 `^C` being printed on the screen.
 This can be cleared by moving the mouse over it.
 This is a difficult issue to fix.

-* Mouse emulation via the keyboard (Alt + Up, Down, Left, Right) is not perfect.
+* Mouse emulation via the keyboard (Ctrl + Up, Down, Left, Right) is not perfect.
 Moving Left causes the mouse to move two pixels.
 If the cursor is on an odd x-value, moving Up or Down will also cause the x position to decrease by one.